jenca-adam/awiki/pages/tqc/page.md

-         This framework has some advantages over other semi-device independent approaches: there is no bound on the dimension, the fidelity can be assessed by measurement (in contrast to a restriction on dimension) and the condition has to be fullfilled only on average over the rounds.
+         This framework has some advantages over other semi-device independent approaches: there is no bound on the dimension, the fidelity can be assessed by measurement (in contrast to a restriction on dimension) and the condition has to be fulfilled only on average over the rounds.
 So this is a reasonable setting to study.
 This idea seems similar to smooth entropies, especially the smooth min-entropy in the case of state discrimination.
 It would be interesting to know whether these settings are related.
 Another question is whether classical measurements (post-processing of a single projective measurement) could be replaced  by compatibility of measurements (post-processings of a single POVM) in the third point listed above.

          This is a reasonable proposal for a semi-device independent framework, which has some advantages over existing ones.
-The results are interesting, but limited to performances of some particular protocols, which may not be of overal interest for TQC audience.
+The results are interesting, but limited to performances of some particular protocols, which may not be of overall interest for TQC audience.